CDLUC3/ezid/doc/apidoc.2.rst

    purpose (research, education, entertainment, administration), any subject focus (oceanography, sales, religion, archiving), and any medium (television, newspaper, database, book).
-This is the default profile for ARK identifiers.
+This is the default profile for ARK and URN identifiers.

 __ ERC_